CP Factor Model for Dynamic Tensors: Theoretical Properties

 where $\psi_0$ is the cPCA error bound in \eqref{eq:phi0}.
 It ensures that, with high probability, $\|\widehat\ba_{ik}^{(0)} \widehat\ba_{ik}^{(0)\top} -\ba_{ik} \ba_{ik}^\top \|_{\rm S}$ are sufficiently small, so that the cPCA initialization is sufficiently close to the ground truth as in \eqref{thm-projection:eq4}. \end{rmk}

-\begin{rmk}[{\bf Comparison with general tensor CP-decomposition algorithms}] To estimate $\ba_{ik}$ in \eqref{eq:sigmah}, one can use the standard tensor CP-decomposition algorithms, such as those in \cite{anandkumar2014guaranteed, hao2020sparse, sun2017provable}, without utilizing the special features of TFM-cp.
+\begin{rmk}[{\bf Comparison with general tensor CP-decomposition methods}] To estimate $\ba_{ik}$ in \eqref{eq:sigmah}, one can use the standard tensor CP-decomposition algorithms, such as those in \cite{anandkumar2014guaranteed, hao2020sparse, sun2017provable}, without utilizing the special features of TFM-cp.
 The randomized initialization estimators in these algorithms typically require the incoherence condition $\vartheta_{\max} \lesssim {\rm poly}\log(d_{\min})/\sqrt{d_{\min}}$.
-In contrast, the condition for HOPE needs $\vartheta_{\max} \lesssim r^{-5/(2K)}$, which is weaker when $r=o(d_{\min}^{K/5})$.
+In contrast, the condition for ISO needs $\vartheta_{\max} \lesssim r^{-5/(2K)}$, which is weaker when $r=o(d_{\min}^{K/5})$.
 Similarly, we prove that the cPCA yields useful estimates when $r^{2}\vartheta_{\max}^K$ is small, or $\vartheta_{\max} \lesssim r^{-2/K}$.
-In addition, the high-order coherence in TFM-cp leads to an impressive computational super-linear convergence rate of Algorithm \ref{algorithm:projection}, which is faster than the computational linear convergence rate of the iterative projection algorithm in \cite{han2020iterative} or other variants of alternating least squares approaches in the literature, that are at most linear with the required number of iterations $M=O(\log (\psi_0/R^{\ideal}))$. \end{rmk}
+In other words, as long as $r$ is not exceedingly large (e.g. $r=o(d_{\min}^{K/5})$), both cPCA and ISO permit a more lenient incoherence condition among the CP basis.
+Furthermore, the high-order coherence in TFM-cp leads to an impressive computational super-linear convergence rate of Algorithm \ref{algorithm:projection}, which is faster than the computational linear convergence rate of the iterative projection algorithm in \cite{han2020iterative} or other variants of alternating least squares approaches in the literature, that are at most linear with the required number of iterations $M=O(\log (\psi_0/R^{\ideal}))$. \end{rmk}

+\begin{rmk}[{\bf Comparison between TFM-cp and TFM-tucker Models}] As discussed in Remark \ref{rmk:TFMcompare}, TFM-cp can be written as a TFM-tucker with a special structure.
+One can ignore the special structure and treat it a generic TFM-tucker in \eqref{eq:tucker-model} and estimate the loading spaces spanned by $\{\ba_{ik},1\le i\le r\}$ using the iterative estimation algorithm in \cite{han2020iterative}.
+In fact, ISO (as detailed in Algorithm \ref{algorithm:projection}) can be viewed as an enhancement of the iterative algorithm presented in \cite{han2020iterative} to utilize the special structure of TFM-cp.
+This is achieved by permitting non-orthogonality in $\bA_k$ and estimating each $\ba_{ik}, 1\le i\le r,$ individually.